 Parrot and Ruffled Tulips

 Ruffled or Parrot Tulips are the most unusual—some might say the most bizarre—of all tulips.
-Not only are their very big flowers crammed with masses of large frilly petals, they have stripes, too, green flames which fade over time.
+Not only are their very big flowers crammed with masses of large frilly petals, they have stripes, too, and green flames that fade over time.

 Already popular with flower arrangers and artists, they are also soaring in popularity as garden plants.
 As such, they help to make up spring's grand finale, along with Lily-flowered Tulips, Double Late or Rose Tulips, and Viridiflora Tulips, which all flower around the same time.